 Why 1969 Corvairs?

-might have discontinued the car after 1967, especially in light of the
+the car after 1967, especially in light of

 In January, 1967 the Chevrolet public relations department had in fact privately prepared a statement announcing the end of Corvair production that Spring.
 It would have made sense to drop the car, but GM management decided to go ahead with the 1968 ( and 1969 ) Corvairs.
 Considering the long lead-time necessary to get new models ready, many of the parts were surely already in the pipeline.
 GM of course knew in advance how insignificant Corvair sales were going to be as they set the production limits.
 Those sales really didn’t justify any production, but GM made the conscious decision not to drop the car.

 management was concerned with more positive